Overview of Cloud Policy service for Microsoft 365

-Make sure the user is signed into Microsoft 365 Apps for enterprise, has activated it, and has a valid license.
+Make sure the user is signed into Microsoft 365 Apps for enterprise, activated it, and has a valid license.

 Make sure the user is part of the appropriate security group.

-Verify you are not using an authenticated proxy.
+Verify you aren't using an authenticated proxy.

 Check the priority of the policy configurations.
 If the user is in multiple security groups that have policy configurations assigned to them, then the priority of the policy configurations determines which policies take effect.